 With a bachelor's degree, jobs in many areas become more available to you.
 According to the Bureau of Labor Statistics (BLS), 21 percent of all occupations require a bachelor's degree for entry-level positions.
 What's more, jobs requiring a bachelor's degree are projected to grow by 10 percent between 2016 and 2026, whereas occupations requiring only a high school diploma are expected to see a growth rate of just five percent over the same time period.

 2. Higher earning potential

 Getting a bachelor's degree can help you make more money.
 Employment projections from the BLS show that in 2018, the median weekly earnings for a worker with a bachelor's degree were $1,198.
 That's significantly more than the $862 for someone with an associate degree and $730 for a worker with only a high school diploma.
 In fact, one study found that, overall, having a bachelor's degree boosts lifetime earnings by 43 percent for men and 51 percent for women (compared to only having a high school diploma).

 Research has revealed that getting a bachelor's degree leads people to have a more positive attitude toward their work.
 People with this level of education frequently report that they feel they have a career, not just a job.
 In one survey, 60 percent of U.S. workers with bachelor's degrees said they derive a sense of identity from their jobs.
 But only 38 percent of those with a high school diploma or less agreed.

 4. Increased job stability

 Generally speaking, those who earn bachelor's degrees have an easier time finding and holding on to jobs.
-The unemployment rate for people with this level of training is consistently lower than the rate for those with less education.
-In 2018, only 2.2 percent of bachelor's degree holders over age 25 were unemployed, compared to 4.1 percent of those with only a high school diploma.5
+BLS employment projections reveal that the unemployment rate for people with this level of training is consistently lower than the rate for those with less education.
+In 2018, only 2.2 percent of bachelor's degree holders over age 25 were unemployed, compared to 4.1 percent of those with only a high school diploma.

 Focus on Your Future